runtimeverification/wasm-semantics/wasm.md

 ### Binary Operators

-When a binary operator is the next instruction, `#eval<T>BinOp` will be called on the operator and its two arguments.
+When a binary operator is the next instruction, the two arguments are loaded from the `<stack>` automatically.

 ```k
     syntax BinOp ::= IBinOp